dcbaker/cython/docs/src/userguide/extension_types.rst

 ==============

-As well as creating normal user-defined classes with the Python class statement, Cython also lets you create new built-in Python types, known as extension types.
+As well as creating normal user-defined classes with the Python class statement, Cython0 also lets you create new built-in Python types, known as extension types.
 You define an extension type using the :keyword:`cdef` class statement.
 Here's an example:

 .. literalinclude:: ../../examples/userguide/extension_types/shrubbery.pyx

-As you can see, a Cython extension type definition looks a lot like a Python class definition.
+As you can see, a Cython0 extension type definition looks a lot like a Python class definition.
 Within it, you use the def statement to define methods that can be called from Python code.
 You can even define many of the special methods such as :meth:`__init__` as you would in Python.